whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-07-Oui-Please-Vol-2-3-Summer-Escapade-Subscription-Box-September-2016-Review-Coupon.md

 **Mille et Une Fouta Towel**, *Value $25*

 This towel was revealed to be in every subscribers box.
+Colors received varied and I got the blue color.
 It's made of 100% cotton and is quite large!

 <br>